trevoro/trevoro.net/_posts/2019-05-06-how-to-balance-technical-debt.md

 maintenance and quality with new product work.
 The major benefit of this approach are that it taps into the power of small consistent improvements, and also creates space for software teams to do the work they need to do on an ongoing basis.
+This methodology works best along side a virtuous process / feedback loop that you can use to improve your teams and companies performance.

-TL;DR: Split your sprints / weeks / months into a set of Engineering activities and Product activities.
+**TL;DR**: Split your sprints / weeks / months into a set of Engineering activities and Product activities.
 Measure and maintain a ratio of work between these two categories for every period.
 A healthy ratio is 25% engineering to 75% product.
 When an objective metric of quality goes below its threshold, then your team